DTUWindEducation/final-project-mouxtin-ae/README.md

 ```sh
 pip install -e .[dev]
 ```
-Sit back, relax and wait for approximately 1 minute, no need to worry, in my village they say ''The good thing, takes time''.
+Sit back, relax and wait for approximately 2 minutes, no need to worry, in my village they say ''The good thing, takes time''.

 ### **4. Run the package**